awesome-kyuubi/hadoop-testing/README.md

 After all, source `~/.bash_profile` and `~/.bashrc`.

-### Install nc

-To let ansible control the host itself and all the hadoop related containers, we need to install `nc` command:
+## (Optional) Configure SSH

+This step allows you to ssh all the `hadoop-*` containers from your host, then can use ansible to control all the `hadoop-*` containers.

+The macOS should have pre-installed `nc`, and you can manually install `nc` on CentOS using the following command:

 ```bash
 yum install epel-release && yum install -y nc